 What formal entry requirements will I need?

-Minimum Requirements - 5 GCSEs at grade A*- C/9-4 including English and Maths at grade 4
+Minimum requirements - 5 GCSEs at grade A*- C/9-4 including English and Maths and a subject relevant to your chosen area of study at grade 4

 A recognised Level 2 Childcare qualification at Distinction/Merit/A*-C/9-4 as well as GCSE English and Maths at grade 4.